Sparks of Tomorrow

-20 Seiki Denki Mokuroku (二十世紀電氣目録, Nijuuseiki Denki Mokuroku) is a Japanese light novel written by Hiro Yūki and illustrated by Kazumi Ikeda, with art and backgrounds by Momoka Nagatani.
+Sparks of Tomorrow, originally titled as 20 Seiki Denki Mokuroku (二十世紀電氣目録, Nijusseiki Denki Mokuroku), is a Japanese light novel written by Hiro Yūki and illustrated by Kazumi Ikeda, with art and backgrounds by Momoka Nagatani.
 Kyoto Animation published the novel under their KA Esuma Bunko imprint in August 2018.
-An anime television series adaptation also produced by the studio, titled in English as Sparks of Tomorrow, is set to premiere in 2026.
+An anime television series adaptation also produced by the studio aired from July to September 2026.